rfdevops/opsworks-environments/README.md

     ]
 }
 ```
-Go to the roles, and `Create new rule`, call the `opsworks-elasticsearch-ec2-role`, click on Next and select `Amazon Ec2` and `AWS Service Roles`, so, looking for and add `OpsWorksElasticsearchEC2Discovery` as policy, then save it.
+Go to the roles, and `Create new rule`, call the `opsworks-elasticsearch-ec2-role`, click on Next and select `Amazon Ec2` in `AWS Service Roles`, so, looking for and add `OpsWorksElasticsearchEC2Discovery` as policy, then save it.

 Next One, Create another rule called `aws-opsworks-service-role`, in `AWS Service Roles`, choose `OpsWorks` then, don't select select any policies and save the policies.
 In the next one, open the rule details and select `Inline Policies` and select `Custom Policy`.
 Call it the `OWServicePolicy` and copy the json below:
 ```